Vendor collaboration with external vendors

 - Delivery terms

-- Confirmed delivery date
+- Confirmed receipt date

 The vendor can also add a note or attachment.

-On the lines, the vendor can change the quantity and the delivery dates, add notes and attachments, reject a line, substitute a line with another product that is entered as text, and split a line into multiple deliveries.
+On the lines, the vendor can change the quantity and the receipt dates, add notes and attachments, reject a line, substitute a line with another product that is entered as text, and split a line into multiple deliveries.
 The status of a line varies, depending on the changes that the vendor has suggested:

 - Accepted with changes